 Friday, December 9, 2011 – Day 19 – Guayaquil, Ecuador

 Since I am staying aboard ship today, after breakfast I go outside to take photos from the Lower Promenade Deck and Deck 6 Forward as Rotterdam sits docked near Guayaquil.
 The Guayas River is an interesting and active transportation network.
 There is a dredge working practically alongside the Rotterdam, pumping river sludge onto a nearby island.
 The Ecuadorian navy ships glide by on a regular basis.
-There are a steady procession of private boats and tugs cruising by the Rotterdam, with people waving and taking photos, almost as though they never see cruise ships regularly.
-I make good progress reading my book in a recliner on the Lower Promenade Deck, and then later inside in the Library.
+There is a steady procession of private boats and tugs cruising by the Rotterdam, with people waving and taking photos, almost as though they never see cruise ships regularly.
+I make good progress reading my book in a recliner on the Lower Promenade Deck, and then later move inside to the Library.

-The ship leaves the dock precisely at 3PM; backing up beside a couple of docked container ships before turning around mid-stream to head out into the navigation channel.
+The ship leaves dock precisely at 3PM; backing up beside a couple of docked container ships before turning around mid-stream to head out into the navigation channel.
 The Guayas River soon widens out considerably, and I see dolphins, Egrets, Pelicans, and other shorebirds.
 There are people in dugout canoes with primitive sails, and others in powerboats along the way.
 There are also lots of freighters anchored out in the river.
 I assume they are waiting for dock space.
 Among the numerous islands, there are some big shellfish growing operations – no doubt they are producing shrimp or crayfish.
-It takes Rotterdam almost four hours to clear the river and enter the saltwater of the Pacific, so we can be on our way to the next port of call, Manta, Ecuador.
+It takes Rotterdam almost four hours to clear the river and enter the saltwater of the Pacific, so we can be on our way to our next port of call: Manta, Ecuador.